 – You’ll be able to get a prestigious teaching job at most University given you’ve become somewhat popular

-– If you get a teaching job at University, it’s good money for not much work.
+– If you get a teaching job at University, it’s great money for not much work.

 – So few make it here that you’ll either need to be exceptionally good, comfortable being uncomfortable and a creative/marketing genius, or have a ton of luck.